WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 \subsubsection{Noise Suppresion}

-The \textit{noise suppression} module reduces high-frequency artifacts present in the reconstructed LST output \(\overline{X_3}(s, t_2, \text{'LST'}, r_3)\), to produce a more spatially and temporally coherent result, denoted as \(\hat{X_3}(s, t_2, \text{'LST'}, r_3)\).
-This step is essential, as LST in geophysical contexts exhibits smooth, spatially continuous patterns resulting from heat diffusion, rather than abrupt variations or isolated spikes.
-However, generators, especially those with multiple upsampling layers and skip connections, can unintentionally amplify pixel-level noise and produce unrealistic high-frequency textures that deviate from the expected physical smoothness of LST.
-To address this, we apply a classical Gaussian filter, which smooths the image by convolving it with a Gaussian kernel, thereby attenuating local fluctuations while preserving the essential spatial structure and coherence of LST.
-The Gaussian kernel is defined in Equation \ref{eq:gaussian}.
+The \textit{noise suppression} module reduces high-frequency artifacts present in the reconstructed LST \(\overline{X_3}(s, t_2, LST, r_3)\), to produce a spatially and temporally coherent result, \(\hat{X_3}(s, t_2, LST, r_3)\).
+This step is essential since LST fields in geophysical contexts exhibit smooth, spatially continuous patterns driven by heat diffusion rather than abrupt variations.
+However, deep generators with multiple upsampling layers and skip connections can unintentionally amplify pixel-level noise and produce unrealistic high-frequency textures that deviate from the expected physical smoothness of LST.
+To address this, we apply a Gaussian filter to smooth local fluctuations while preserving spatial structure and physical coherence.
+The Gaussian kernel is defined in Equation~\ref{eq:gaussian}.